 There’s nothing wrong with writing copy that gets your readers excited about something.
 There might be a problem is if you’re writing when you haven’t actually used or tried it yourself.
 You could feel like a hypocrite writing about something that makes no sense to you.
 Be honest about it… you can have an opinion about something without being a user or expert.
 Then writing about that might make sense after all.

 4. Read more than you write

-You have your writing voice down?
+Do you have your writing voice down?
 Good!
-Now it’s time to get writing copy by reading a lot of it.
+Now it’s time to get a writing copy by reading a lot of it.
 Preferably from other people who are really good at writing copy.
 There’s nothing better that’ll teach you writing copy than writing yourself, but reading good copy is a good second.